KhronosGroup/SPIRV-LLVM-Translator/docs/LLVMIntrinsicFunctionLowering.md

-The SPIRV-LLVM-Translator will "lower" some LLVM intrinsic calls to another function or implementation in one of four ways:
+The SPIRV-LLVM-Translator will "lower" some LLVM intrinsic calls to another function or implementation using one of the following four methods:

-1. A.
+Method 1:

+   Variation A:

    In transIntrinsicInst in SPIRVWriter.cpp, calls to LLVM intrinsics are replaced with a SPIRV ExtInst.
    For example:

         %0 = tail call i32 @llvm.ctlz.i32(i32 %x, i1 true)

-   is translated into SPIRV with an SPIRV ExtInst clz:
+   is translated into SPIRV with an OpenCL ExtInst clz:

         6 ExtInst 2 7 1 clz 5